Originally published June 15, 2020, updated May 11, 2021

 Resilient supply chains

-The pandemic clearly demonstrated weakness in global supply chains.
+The pandemic clearly demonstrated weakness that led to a supply chain crisis.
 Many brands have already seized the opportunity to manufacture, distribute, and deliver essential products by repurposing supply chains.
 In order to remain relevant and to build a better relationship between partners, businesses will need to demonstrate reassurances within their supply chains.
 Look for companies to develop parallel and duplicate chains to improve resilience.

 On-demand and insourcing